If you are having problems getting your scans to start or complete then here are instructions for some basic debugging steps.

-- Try increasing this to 300 Megabytes (the default is 256 megs)
+- Increase this to 300 Megabytes (the default value is 256 Megabytes).

-If you still get an out of memory error, try increasing by another 50 and re-scan.
+If you still get an out-of-memory error, try increasing by another 50 and try another scan.
 You can keep increasing by 50 megabytes, but be careful that your web server does not run out of memory, because this may cause the operating system to behave unpredictably.
-You can refer to your web host’s documentation to find out what the maximum memory is that you’ve been allocated.
+You can refer to your hosting provider’s documentation to find out what the maximum memory is that you have been allocated.

 Additional memory limits and other limits you may not see

-Some hosts limit memory across multiple processes, or may have CPU usage limits over a period of time.
-These limits are not always obvious since they may not cause error messages in your logs, and may make the scan appear to just stop working.
+Some hosts limit memory across multiple processes or may have CPU usage limits over a period of time.
+These limits are not always obvious since they may not cause error messages in your PHP error logs, and may make the scan appear to just stop working.

 Make sure to test your site after switching PHP versions.
-WordPress and many plugins will also perform better with PHP 7, but some plugins may not be ready for it yet.
+WordPress and many plugins will also perform better with PHP 7, but some plugins that haven’t been updated for a long time may not be compatible with it yet.

-W3 Total Cache – The “Database cache” can return outdated database records during a scan.
-All other cache options in W3 Total Cache should be ok if the database cache is disabled.
-(The database cache can cause issues with some other plugins as well.)
+The “Database cache” functionality can return outdated database records during a scan.
+All other cache options in W3 Total Cache should be okay if the database cache is disabled.

-Query Monitor – This plugin is helpful for query troubleshooting, but it causes all database queries to be saved, which uses lot of memory during Wordfence scans.
-We recommend disabling it when you are not actively using it.
+This plugin is helpful for query troubleshooting, but it causes all database queries to be saved, which uses a lot of memory during Wordfence scans.
+This can cause fatal PHP memory errors to occur.
+We recommend deactivating this plugin when you are not actively using it.

 Scan process ended after forking

-If you get the ‘Scan process ended after forking’ check and make sure you have not blocked the wp-admin folder with a .htaccess file or limited access to it for the same.
-Make sure and allow your server’s IP address access to this folder.
-Also check if you have the memcache or object-cache on the site.
-Memcache may have to be restarted twice in order for the object-cache to get rid of the saved cron key.
+If you get the “Scan process ended after forking” message as the last line in the scan log, check and make sure that you have not blocked access to the “wp-admin” directory with a “.htaccess” file or limited access to it via another method.
+If you have, make sure to allow your server’s IP address to access this directory.
+Also, check if you have Memcache running on your server.
+Memcache may have to be restarted twice in order for the object cache to remove the saved Wordfence scan cronkey.

 LiteSpeed web server settings

-If you are using a LiteSpeed server you may need to add a “noabort” directive to your .htaccess.
+If you are using a LiteSpeed server you may need to add a “noabort” directive to your .htaccess file.